melanchall/drywetmidi/Docs/articles/devices/Input-device.md

 }
 ```

+> [!IMPORTANT]
-Note that you should always take care about disposing an `InputDevice`, so use it inside `using` block or call `Dispose` manually.
+> You should always take care about disposing an `InputDevice`, so use it inside `using` block or call `Dispose` manually.
 Without it all resources taken by the device will live until GC collect them via finalizer of the `InputDevice`.
 It means that sometimes you will not be able to use different instances of the same device across multiple applications or different pieces of a program.

-`InputDevice` always has [MidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Devices.InputDevice.MidiTimeCodeReceived) event which, by default, will be fired only when **all** MIDI Time Code components (separate [MidiTimeCodeEvent](xref:Melanchall.DryWetMidi.Core.MidiTimeCodeEvent) events) are received forming _hours:minutes:seconds:frames_ timestamp.
+`InputDevice` has [MidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Devices.InputDevice.MidiTimeCodeReceived) event which, by default, will be fired only when **all** MIDI Time Code components (separate [MidiTimeCodeEvent](xref:Melanchall.DryWetMidi.Core.MidiTimeCodeEvent) events) are received forming _hours:minutes:seconds:frames_ timestamp.
 You can turn this behavior off by setting [RaiseMidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Devices.InputDevice.RaiseMidiTimeCodeReceived) to `false`.

 If an invalid [channel](xref:Melanchall.DryWetMidi.Core.ChannelEvent), [system common](xref:Melanchall.DryWetMidi.Core.SystemCommonEvent) or [system real-time](xref:Melanchall.DryWetMidi.Core.SystemRealTimeEvent) event received, [InvalidShortEventReceived](xref:Melanchall.DryWetMidi.Devices.InputDevice.InvalidShortEventReceived) event will be fired holding the bytes that form the invalid event.
 If invalid system exclusive event received, [InvalidSysExEventReceived](xref:Melanchall.DryWetMidi.Devices.InputDevice.InvalidSysExEventReceived) event will be fired holding sysex data.